 - Understands the global marketplace and can function globally and locally at the same time.

 - Is able to think strategically and tactically with a focus on business results.

 - Understand company and client financial metrics and performance and the impact business decisions have on the P&L, Balance Sheet, and Cash Flow statements.

-- Is aware how strategies and tactics work in the marketplace and in regards to your company business.
+- Is aware of how strategies and tactics work in the marketplace and in regard to your company's business.